ELEVATER: A Benchmark and Toolkit for Evaluating Language-Augmented Visual Models: Benchmarks

 \subsection{Evaluation Settings: Efficiency Considerations}

+One major advantage of pre-trained models is the promise that they can transfer to downstream tasks {\it effortlessly}.
+The cost is considered in two orthogonal dimensions: sample-efficiency and parameter-efficiency, as illustrated in Figure~\ref{fig:adapation_cost}.
+The bottom-left corner and top-right corner is the most inexpensive and expensive adaptation strategy, respectively.
+One may interpolate and make combinations in the 2D space, to get different model adaptation methods with different cost.

-\paragraph{Sample-efficiency: Zero-shot, Few-shot, and Full-shot.} Due to the high cost of annotating data, it is often desired to provide a small number of labeled image-label pairs for model adaptation in a downstream transfer dataset.
-Good models should be able to reach high performance in this data-limited scenario.
-To assess this ability, we construct a variety of settings, by varying the number of training set size $N$ in the downstream dataset.
-For IC, $N=0, 5, 20, 50, |\Dcal|$, where $|\Dcal|$ is the total number of samples for a given dataset.
-For OD, $N=0, 1, 2, 5, 10, |\Dcal|$.
+\paragraph{Sample-efficiency: Zero-, Few-, and Full-shot.} Due to the high cost of annotating data, it is often desired to provide a small number of labeled image-label pairs in downstream datasets.
+Transferable models should be able to reach high performance in this data-limited scenario.
+To assess this ability, we vary the number of training set size $N$ per category in the downstream dataset.
+For IC, $N=0, 5, 20, 50$.
+For OD\footnote{For OD, $N$-shot means providing at least $N$ images per category\cite{wang2020frustratingly,li2021grounded}}, $N=0, 1, 3, 5, 10$.
 Three random seeds are chosen, each of which identifies a subset of samples from the full dataset in a deterministic manner.
-In other words, once the random seed is given, the indices of training samples in few-shot settings are fixed to encourage reproducible research.

-\paragraph{Parameter-efficiency: Linear Probing vs Full Model Fine-tuning.} Maintaining a small number of dataset-specific model parameters is often favored for model maintenance, as it can be expensive to maintain a unique copy of large model checkpoints for each of the thousands of downstream AI applications.
+Once the random seed is given, the indices of training samples in few-shot settings are fixed to encourage reproducible research.
+We also consider the full-shot setting, where all samples of a given dataset are used. \paragraph{Parameter-efficiency: Linear Probing vs Full Model Fine-tuning.} Maintaining a small number of dataset-specific model parameters is often favored for model maintenance, as it can be expensive to maintain a unique copy of large model checkpoints for each of the thousands of downstream applications.
 In IC, linear probing provides a simple strategy for training a dataset-specific linear embedding matrix, while keeping the pre-trained visual backbone frozen.
-It arguably represents the minimum cost solution for parameter-efficient model adaptation.
+It arguably represents the minimum cost solution for parameter-efficiency.
 In contrast, fine-tuning often updates the entire weights in backbone and linear head, representing the most expensive solution to model adaptation.
-We implement these two representative solutions as baselines.
-In OD~\cite{wang2020frustratingly}, linear probing typically means updating the linear heads for classification and localization (including centers) tasks only, while fine-tuning means update all model weights including the backbone and the detectors.
+In OD~\cite{wang2020frustratingly}, linear probing means updating the linear heads for classification and localization tasks only, while fine-tuning means updating all model weights including the backbone and the detectors.